 - Prefers a sunny position in well-drained sandy & loose soils with a native slow-release fertiliser.

-- It’s vulnerable to moulds & rotting during winter; however, a spring pruning and cutting back of the leaves & an additional soaking of native slow-release fertiliser will help with reshooting for the warm season & keep its compact shape.
+- It’s vulnerable to moulds & rotting during winter; however, a spring pruning and cutting back of the leaves & an additional soaking of native slow-release fertiliser will help reshoot for the warm season & keep its compact shape.

 Where can I find crotalaria Cunninghamii?

 Scientifically identified as Crotalaria cunninghamii, named after the 19th-century botanist Allan Cunningham, the petite green shrub is native to Northern Australia.
-You can buy the beautiful Green Bird Flower from nurseries wherever sold.
-Just type in “buy Crotalaria cunninghamii” or “buy green bird flower” into Google.
+You can buy the beautiful Green Bird Flower from nurseries wherever they sold.
+Type “buy Crotalaria cunninghamii” or “buy green bird flower” into Google.